-"Think of the brain as a hill covered in snow,” once Mendel Kaelen, a postdoc from Imperial College, said, “and thoughts as sleds gliding down that hill.
-As one sled after another goes down the hill, a small number of main trails will appear in the snow.
-And every time a new sled goes down, it will be drawn into the preexisting trails, almost like a magnet.”
+"Think of the brain as a hill covered in snow, and thoughts as sleds gliding down that hill", neuroscientist Mendel Kaelen, an Imperial College postdoc, once said.
+"As one sled after another goes down the hill, a small number of main trails will appear in the snow.
+And every time a new sled goes down, it will be drawn into the preexisting trails, almost like a magnet".

 Our brains go through these neural connection trails with hands bound repeatedly, solidifying the way we think, feel, and act on a daily basis.